 Income from grants is recognized in the period during which the related specified expenses are incurred, provided that the conditions under which the grants were provided have been met.
-Grant income of \$1.0 million and \$1.4 million was recognized under this award and recorded in Other income (expense), net in the statement of operations and comprehensive loss during the three and six months ended June 30, 2020, respectively.
-No grant income was recognized for the three and six months ended June 30, 2019.
-A grant receivable of \$1.0 million and \$0.2 million representing unreimbursed, eligible costs incurred under the CARB-X agreement was recorded and included in prepaid expenses and other current assets in the balance sheet as of June 30, 2020 and December 31, 2019, respectively.
+We recognized \$0.4 million and \$1.0 million of grant income under the CARB-X and Shigella awards and recorded the amounts in Other income (expense), net in the condensed statement of operations during the three months ended June 30, 2021 and 2020, respectively, and \$0.4 million and \$1.4 million during the six months ended June 30, 2021 and 2020, respectively.
+A grant receivable of \$0.4 million and \$0.3 million representing unreimbursed, eligible costs incurred under the CARB-X and Shigella agreements was recorded and included in Prepaid expenses and other current assets in the condensed balance sheets as of June 30, 2021 and December 31, 2020, respectively.